 None of our product candidates except for Soliris has received regulatory approvals.
 Soliris has not been approved for any indication other than for the treatment of patients with PNH and aHUS.
-If we are unable to obtain regulatory approvals to market one or more of our product candidates, including asfotase alfa and Soliris for other indications, our business may be adversely affected.
+If we are unable to obtain regulatory approvals to market one or more of our product candidates, our business may be adversely affected.

-All of our product candidates except Soliris are in early stages of development, and we do not expect our other product candidates to be commercially available for several years, if at all.
-Similarly, Soliris has not been approved for any indication other than for the treatment of patients with PNH in the United States, the European Union, Japan and other territories, and for patients with aHUS in the United States and the European Union.
-We do not know when or if our product candidates, including asfotase alfa and Soliris for other indications, will be approved.
+All of our product candidates except Soliris and asfotase alfa are in early stages of development, and we do not expect our early stage product candidates to be commercially available for several years, if at all.
+Similarly, Soliris has not been approved for any indication other than for the treatment of patients with PNH in the United States, the European Union, Japan and other territories, and for patients with aHUS in the United States, the European Union and Japan.
+Although we are preparing for a commercial launch of asfotase alfa for the treatment of hypophosphatasia, we do not know when or if asfotase alfa will be approved by the FDA, EMA or any other regulatory agency.
+We have commenced a rolling submission of our BLA for asfotase alfa, which allows completed portions of the application to be submitted and reviewed by the FDA on an ongoing basis, While we believe a rolling submission will allow us to expedite the review of the application, we cannot predict how long the approval process will take or when we will receive approval, if at all.
+We do not know when or if our other product candidates will be approved.
 Our product candidates are subject to strict regulation by regulatory authorities in the United States, in the European Union and in other territories.
 We cannot market any product candidate until we have completed all necessary preclinical studies and clinical trials and have obtained the necessary regulatory approvals.
 We do not know whether regulatory agencies will grant approval for any of our product candidates.
 Even if we complete preclinical studies and clinical trials successfully, we may not be able to obtain regulatory approvals or we may not receive approvals to make claims about our products that we believe to be necessary to effectively market our products.
 Data obtained from preclinical studies and clinical trials are subject to varying interpretations that could delay, limit or prevent regulatory approval, failure to comply with regulatory requirements, resolve pending concerns described in the Warning Letter, and inadequate manufacturing processes are examples of other problems that could prevent approval.
 In addition, we may encounter delays or rejections due to additional government regulation from future legislation, administrative action or changes in the FDA policy.
 Even if the FDA approves a product, the approval will be limited to those indications covered in the approval.